How will I fund a land investment?

 Cash – Most land transactions that I work with are cash transactions.
 This is not to say that I work with only the independently wealthy.
 Most people that pay cash for a property have recently sold some other type of investment and are simply moving that investment into a property that works better for them.
 Many investors prefer this method as it is the most hassle-free and gives the buyer a negotiating advantage—The general thought is that a cash offer is stronger and that because the terms of the offer are stronger, the investor can offer a lower price.

 1031 Exchange – 1031 exchange, Like-kind exchange, Starker exchange, Tax-deferred exchange—all refer to a method of exchanging a property or properties for other similar properties without the realized capital gain being recognized as taxable by the IRS.
 This is only available to those who hold the property for a business purpose.
 In the past few years, this has become very popular with investors seeking to grow their investment portfolios without taking cash out.
-For example, if you sell a farm that you have operated in Texas, you can utilize a 1031 exchange to move that money into a timber property in Alabama.
+For example, if you have a Texas farm for sale that you operated, once it’s sold you can utilize a 1031 exchange to move that money into timberland in Alabama.
 There are many special conditions that must be adhered to in order participate in a 1031 exchange.
 You should consult your attorney regarding a potential 1031 exchange prior to accepting an offer from someone to sell the property you will be selling in the exchange.

 Home Equity – In most of the land deals that I work with, the buyer is purchasing a property that will not be, at least immediately, their primary residence.
 Most of these buyers also have signifigant equity in their current primary residence.
 A home equity loan on the buyer’s primary residence offers many advantages over a traditional land loan.
 First there are the tax benefits from using the interest on the loan on your income taxes.
 Also, when a buyer is using a home equity loan, that buyer can go through the loan process prior to making an offer.
 Since the buyer then knows how much money he or she has avialble for the purchase, they can make an offer as a cash offer, which strengthens the buyer’s postion in negotiations.
 Many times you can get more favorable terms on a home equity loan than on traditional land loans as well.
 It also makes your investment in land more liquid since to sell it, you will not have to then pay off a mortgage on it- so if the right opportunity comes along, you can liquidate your invesment and roll that money into whatever it is that you wanted…just like you had bought the property with cash.
 Most banks, credit unions, and mortgage brokers offer home equity loans.